ibandim123/ibandim123/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working at OTIMIZE IT...
 I'am student TI in UNINTER university, Technology and Digital Commerce it's my way
 - 🌱 I’m currently learning ...
 I currently learning Javascript, Java and Node
 - 👯 I’m looking to collaborate on ...
 The community
 - 🤔 I’m looking for help with ...
 Node.JS technologies